-- provide a framework to consolidate education provision for disabled children - mesh with the existing development plans and performance improvement strategies of schools to take account of the particular barriers to achievement for disabled pupils and learners - create an emphasis on equality for disabled pupils and give a greater imperative to schools and local authorities to implement the planning duties which are imposed by the Special Educational Needs and Disability Act 2001 - ensure effective transition of disabled young people in choosing routes of education - lead to an increase in the representation of disabled people in the teaching profession and the retention of staff who become disabled - encourage schools to think strategically about other disabled stakeholders, including parents and people using school premises, as well as promoting a greater knowledge and understanding of disability amongst all learners with benefits to society at large. - 22.When do the duties come into force?
-The General and Specific Duty will come into force on 5 December 2006.
-They contain an obligation for public authorities to publish their Disability Equality
+- provides a framework to consolidate education provision for disabled children - meshes with the existing development plans and performance improvement strategies of schools to take account of the particular barriers to achievement for disabled pupils and learners - creates an emphasis on equality for disabled pupils and gives a greater imperative to schools and local authorities to implement the planning duties which are imposed by the Special Educational Needs and Disability Act 2001 - ensures effective transition of disabled young people in choosing routes of education and career - leads to an increase in the representation of disabled people in the teaching profession and the retention of staff who become disabled

-Schemes by a specified date, depending upon the nature of the authority:

-- All local authorities and secondary schools must publish their Schemes no later than 4 December 2006 - Primary schools, community special schools or foundation special schools maintained by a local education authority in England, or a local authority in respect of its pupil referral units in England, must publish their Schemes no later than 3 December 2007 - Educational establishments in Wales maintained by a local education authority (i.e. primary schools and secondary schools) must publish their Schemes no later than 1 April 2007. - 23.
+- encourage schools to think strategically about other disabled stakeholders, including parents and people using school premises, as well as, promoting a greater knowledge and understanding of disability amongst all learners with benefits to society at large. - 22.
+When did the duties come into force?
+The General and Specific Duty came into force on 5 December 2006.
+They contain an obligation for public authorities to publish their Disability Equality Schemes by a specified date, depending upon the nature of the authority: - All local authorities and secondary schools had to publish their Schemes no later than 4 December 2006 - Primary schools, community special schools or foundation special schools maintained by a local education authority in England, or a local authority in respect of its pupil referral units in England, had to publish their Schemes no later than 3 December 2007 - Educational establishments in Wales maintained by a local education authority (i.e. primary schools and secondary schools) had to publish their Schemes no later than 1 April 2007. - 23.
 Where can we find out more information?
 For more detail refer to The Code of Practice to be found at www.dotheduty.org.
 All public bodies including schools and local authorities must give due regard to this Code.